akhmadshin/akhmadshin/README.md

 Led the development of a highly scalable, interactive airport map that renders thousands of moving objects with consistently high performance, even with disabled hardware acceleration.
 Wrote custom shaders to achieve better visualization of equipment status.

-Increased operator productivity by integrating predictive position updates for better tracking of moving objects.
-Engineered an intuitive, multi-layer system to navigate through complex, overlapping data.

 Increased operator productivity (≈ 18.4%) by making tracking of moving object easier via predictive position updates.
 Reduced the number of calculations to a minimum and achieved stable performance even on the slowest devices.